 Serving as a vehicle for youth education and development, the Youth Farm at Hilltop Urban Farm will engage school-aged children from the Hilltop communities with food production and teamwork.
-Partnering with the Pittsburgh Arlington School (adjacent to the site) and Lighthouse Central – a pillar of local community youth service – the Youth Farm acts as a living agricultural and ecological laboratory for children.
+Partnering with the Pittsburgh Arlington School (adjacent to the site) and Lighthouse Cathedral – a pillar of local community youth service – the Youth Farm acts as a living agricultural and ecological laboratory for children.
 It promotes the teaching of Nutrition & Cooking, Growing Food, Local Food Systems, Agriculture as a Career Pathway, and Ecology of Western Pennsylvania through the lens of urban farming with the support of program partners Penn State Extension, Allegheny Land Trust Education Department, and Grow Pittsburgh.

 All elements of the Youth Farm are visually appealing, colorful, child-friendly and scaled to size.
 Children can expect to learn, play and interact among raised bed growing areas, youth gardens, a youth orchard and a youth food forest.